Coups de roulis: Synopsis

 With Christmas imminent, the crew of the battleship 'Montesquieu' are hoping to spend their leave with families or girlfriends before going on manoeuvres in the Mediterranean.

 The deputy Puy-Pradal is leading a parliamentary commission of enquiry on board.
-Arriving on the 20th of December, he upsets everyone's plans and all on board are forced to prepare to set sail.
+Arriving on 20 December, he upsets everyone's plans and all on board are forced to prepare to set sail.
 Puy-Pradal arrives with his secretary – his daughter Béatrice – and once on board he displays his complete ignorance of marine law, and commits endless blunders.
 Béatrice meanwhile is courted by Gerville, the commander of the 'Montesquieu' and by the young and handsome lieutenant Kermao.